-- Census geographic areas (e.g., census tracts, block numbering areas, block groups) used to document project beneficiaries, including clearly legible numbering for each geography; - Location(s) of the benefit area(s); and - Location(s) of all proposed project activities (e.g., sidewalks, pedestrian walkways, lighting improvements, street reconstruction including curb and gutter, demolition of blighted structure(s), permanently installed streetscaping, etc.).
+- Census geographic areas (e.g., census tracts, block numbering areas, block groups) used to document project beneficiaries, including clearly legible numbering for each geography; - Location(s) of the benefit area(s); and - Location(s) of all proposed project activities (e.g., sewer/water lines, lift stations, street pavement, water storage tanks, water wells, wastewater treatment plants, public facility improvements, etc.).

 In addition, applicants requesting a project within a floodplain should submit a FEMA Flood Map with the project location identified.
-If this map documents that any part of the project is located in a flood way, the applicant must provide evidence that the project is eligible for consideration in accordance with 24 CFR §55.1(c).
+If this map documents that any part of the project is located in a flood way, the May 2025 applicant must provide evidence that the project is eligible for consideration in accordance with 24 CFR §55.1(c).
 Maps are available at https://msc.fema.gov